How to Build a Creative Messaging Strategy Across Channels

 Difference Between Creative Messaging and Positioning

-• Positioning: This is an internal strategy that establishes your market fit.
-It defines how you differ from your competition and why your brand exists.
+• Positioning: An internal strategy that establishes the market fit.
+It defines how brands differ from the competition and why they exist.
+It’s also meant to equip the audience to communicate the brand promise effectively, cohesively, and consistently.

 Why are Brands Moving Towards Creative Messaging?